KygoSkyrus/mern/server/Notes.md

 NOTE :::the issue that without internet you are not abke to acces db,,,setup the db on local

+test;; no order image and no wishlist ui for
 # Defects

 - remove the box shadow from dropdons in navbar in mobile view